 A number of cancers can arise in the female reproductive organs.
 This leaflet explains where these organs are and links to information about the individual cancers.

-A reminder about female anatomy
+The female anatomy

 The womb (uterus) is a pouch with walls made of muscle.
 It is where babies grow when you are pregnant.
 The inside lining of the womb is called the endometrium.
 This lining is shed every month causing the bleeding you experience as a period when you are not pregnant.